tucats/ego/README.md

 character in the shell language.

-In addition to the built-in functions provided by the expressions package, this also demonstrates how to add a new function to the available functions.
+In addition to the built-in functions provided by the expressions package, this also demonstrates how to add a new function to the builtin functions.

 ## pi()
 This simple function accepts no arguments, and returns a float64 value for pi.
 It returns an error if it is passed